On the dynamics of a free vortex pair in the presence of a fixed vortex

 \section{Problem formulation}

 We consider the three-vortex problem in two-dimensional plane $\mathbb{R}^2$ with the additional constraint that one of the point vortices is fixed at some location in the plane.
-Let $\Gamma_\alpha$ ($\alpha=0,1,2$) be the non-zero circulation of the $\alpha$-vortex, $\mathcal{V}_\alpha$, situated at $(x_\alpha,y_\alpha)$ in $\mathbb{R}^2$.
-WLOG, we fix the vortex $\mathcal{V}_0$ in the plane.
+Let $\Gamma_\alpha$ ($\alpha=0,1,2$) be the non-zero circulation of the $\alpha$-vortex $\mathcal{V}_\alpha$ whose coordinate function is $(x_\alpha,y_\alpha)$.
+Without loss of generality (WLOG), let us assume that the vortex $\mathcal{V}_0$ is fixed in the plane.
 Consequently, $(x_0, y_0)$ is a constant function of time $t$.
 For simplicity, we choose the origin to be situated at the fixed vortex.
-Furthermore, we align and scale the coordinate axes in such a way that the vortex $\mathcal{V}_1$ is initially situated at a unit distance away from the origin along the positive $x$-axis, see~figure~\ref{figure_model}(a).
-Thus, $(x_0,y_0)\equiv (0,0)$ and $(x_1,y_1)|_{t=0}=(1,0)$.
+Furthermore, we align and scale the coordinate axes in such a way that the vortex $\mathcal{V}_1$ is initially at a unit distance from the origin along the positive $x$-axis, as displayed in schematic diagram~\ref{figure_model}(a).

-The equations of motion of vortices are given by the following coupled system of non-linear differential equations:
+For the sake of conciseness, from here onwards, we shall treat an element of the plane $\mathbb{R}^2$ the same as a complex number via the identification map $(x,y)\mapsto x+\mathbbm{i}\, y$.
+Each free vortex experiences the sum of the velocity field induced by the other two vortices, which gives us the following coupled system of non-linear differential equations